rrrobot/test_aws/README.md

 # test_aws
 for the AWS DevOps Master Workshop.
 This change is brought to you by SSH.
+Some example.